sypsyp97/Eagle_Loss/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2403.10695-b31b1b.svg)](http://arxiv.org/abs/2403.10695)

-Official implementation of the paper "EAGLE: An Edge-Aware Gradient Localization Enhanced Loss for CT Image Reconstruction".
+PyTorch implementation of the paper ["EAGLE: An Edge-Aware Gradient Localization Enhanced Loss for CT Image Reconstruction"](https://arxiv.org/abs/2403.10695).
 This repository includes the code for our novel Eagle-Loss function, designed to improve the sharpness of reconstructed CT image.

 ## Requirements